 Maintaining a healthy skin microenvironment for maskne prevention

-Firstly, counteract the negative environment that the facial covering is creating — essentially the increased moisture and heat retention.
+Firstly, to counteract the negative environment that the facial covering is creating — essentially the increased moisture and heat retention.
 How do we do that?
-The type of material matters.
+The type of material matters of your mask.
 We know that there are breathable fabrics and there are non-breathable fabrics.
 Breathable fabrics would typically be made up of natural plant-derived origins such as silk, cotton, linen.
 However, these do not wear well and are less durable.
 They can have the added function of wicking moisture away from your skin which results in increased breathability, but also can retain the moisture within the fabric itself due to low evaporation rates and result in increased discomfort from the weight and stickiness of the fabric.

 Synthetic fabrics – polyester, polyurethane derivatives are commonly used as part of surgical masks as well as N95 masks.
 The reason is that the tight weave of these synthetic fabrics can effectively prevent the transmission of respiratory particles and droplets.
 However, these are not kind to the skin at all.
 In fact, polyester creates an even “stuffier” environment and this can increase your chance of getting acne mechanica also known as occlusion acne, and does not help with maskne prevention.